kashaf31/quote-generator/README.md

 # Quote Generator Web App
 A simple and responsive web application that fetches random inspirational quotes and displays them with a smooth typewriter animation.
 Users can copy quotes, download them as images, and share them on WhatsApp.
-Includes a dark mode toggle for better user experience.

 ## Features
 - Fetches random quotes from an external API
 - Typewriter animation for quote display